Cancer drugs A to Z list

-Bevacizumab targets a cancer cell protein called vascular endothelial growth factor (VEGF).
-This protein helps cancers to grow blood vessels, so they can get food and oxygen from the blood.
-All cancers need a blood supply to be able to survive and grow.
+Bevacizumab is a targeted cancer drug called an angiogenesis inhibitor.
+It targets a cancer cell protein called vascular endothelial growth factor (VEGF).
+This protein helps cancers grow blood vessels so they can get food and oxygen from the blood.
+All cancers need a blood supply to survive and grow.

 Bevacizumab blocks this protein and stops the cancer from growing blood vessels, so it is starved and can't grow.